fpoussin/pcb2jlc/README.md

 By default, package, value and type will be used to search for a part.

 You can offset the rotation of a part with the `ROT` property.

+## Requirements

+You will need Python 3 and `pip`
+Required python packages can be installed using pip: `pip3 install -r requirements.txt`